Table of Contents

 If you're using garden soil for seed-starting, consider buying or making a proper seed-starting mix for improved seedling performance.

-If your seedlings tip over - don't worry!
+If your seedlings have a tendency to tip over - don't worry!